noncombatant/lastbart/README.md

-# lastbart
+# Lastbart

-A simple web site to show the last departure times per day for Bay Area Rapid Transit (BART) stops.
+Lastbart is a simple web site to show the last departure times of the day for each Bay Area Rapid Transit (BART) stop.

-Using Python, lastbart generates static HTML files that you can serve from any web server.
+Using Python, Lastbart generates static HTML files that you can serve from any web server.

 You can see a live version on the web at [lastbart.at](https://lastbart.at/).